-At full sun (at least 8 hours a day), and depending on the size of your tree, you will have to consider spacing… I think those are the only real requirements.
+Plant fruit trees in full sun (at least 8 hours a day), and, depending on the size of your tree, you will have to consider spacing… Of course, you need to consider where YOU want your trees…

 Are you going to plant your trees in organized rows?
 Do you want to be able to mow between them?
 Do you want to plant them alongside the driveway so you can harvest right into the bed of your pick-up truck?

 Do you want them mixed up or do you want an area for apples and an area for peaches and an area for cherries?
 Do you want them close to the house or further away?
 It’s all up to you…

 In the beginning, I thought that I would have my trees in nice rows, spaced in a way that I can mow between them.
-But I’ve been learning permaculture lately and not only that I love the idea of letting things grow wild and natural, I also love the idea of reducing the need for maintenance.
+But I’ve been learning a bit about permaculture lately and not only doI love the idea of letting things grow wild and natural, but I also love the idea of reducing the need for maintenance.

 I decided that I wanted my trees to blend in with the wild, untamed land around them but still have easy access to them for picking.
 The area in the picture above is alongside where I want to have a driveway in the future.
 It’s flat, it needs a bit of cleaning but there are no large trees there and there is plenty of sunlight.

 When to Plant Fruit Trees…

 In the spring or in the fall.
-You’ll find bare-root trees in the stores or shipped by online nurseries in the early spring because they are dug out of the field at the end of winter.
+You’ll find bare-root trees shipped by online nurseries in early spring because they are dug out of the field at the end of winter.

 You can probably find container trees in some stores year-round, the trees can simply keep growing in the container, but make sure you plant those in the ground during either spring or fall.
-Summer will be way too hot for the new tree to handle and winter will simply be too cold unless you live in a very warm climate like Arizona or Texas or Florida.
+Summer will be way too hot for the new tree to handle and winter will simply be too cold unless you live in a very warm climate like Arizona, Texas or Florida.

-How to Plant Bare Root Fruit Trees…
+How to Plant Fruit Trees…